akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 # What is an app?

-For two years, Connections have been the best way to connect Akeneo PIM with a third party, and thanks to our community and partners, we have plenty of connectors ready to be connected to your PIM.
+For two years, Connections have been the best way to connect Akeneo PIM with a third party, and thanks to our community and partners, we have plenty of Connectors ready to be connected to your PIM.

 But you may know that it requires technical skills to understand and install a Connector, you may have experienced it first hand actually.
 Moreover, the person in charge of setting up the connection must know the permission system perfectly if you are an EE customer.